junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 An angel calls from somewhere to the right behind them, "Commander?"

-"Give me a minute," Castiel answers without looking back, and steps away from the torture cross.
+"Give me a minute," Castiel answers without looking back, and steps away from the torture site.

 Jimmy takes a trembling breath, completely exhausted.
 This is taking all his strength.
 It's wearing him out worse than anything he's ever tried in his life, not climbing mountains, not working out a whole session in the gym, not anything.
-He wipes his forehead.
+He wipes his forehead, steadying himself against the TV cabin.

-The living room door is kicked open violently from the outside.
+The living room door is kicked open violently from outside.
 Castiel charges in, wearing the same trench coat as he is.
 But everything else about him is completely different from Jimmy.

-Castiel's pupils shine with glaring white-blue lights.
+Castiel's pupils shine with glaring white-blue light.
 "What the hell was that?!" he roars.

-Jimmy tries his best not to flinch in that rage.
-He wets his lips, gathering the speck of courage he manage find.
-"He's just a boy," he reasons, hoping his voice steady.
+Jimmy tries his best not to flinch under that rage.
+He wets his lips, gathering the speck of courage he manages find.
+"He's just a boy," he reasons quietly, hoping his voice steady.
 "You can say John Winchester is a demon, Lilith is a demon.
 But this kid out there, Daniel, he's just a boy.
 Surely there is a way to exorcise that demon and save him.
 You don't need to torture him."

 "He has information we need," Castiel strides toward him, grasping Jimmy in the shoulder, lifting him up as if he weighs nothing.
 Their identical faces are barely inches apart.
 The light in Castiel's eyes is so bright as if real flames will burst out of his eye sockets.
 "He can be working with demons.
 He can be fighting against angels like some humans do."
-His spit flies to Jimmy's face.
+His spit flies onto Jimmy's face.

-"Even if he really is innocent," Castiel throws Jimmy down to the floor, kneeling down next to him with a despise look on his face.
+"Even if he really is innocent."
+Castiel throws Jimmy down to the floor, kneeling down next to him with a despise look on his face.
 "He's just a human.
 He's nothing.
 Do you feel bad when you step on an ant, or a bacteria?
 This is what human is to us."

-Jimmy tries to quietly pull himself away from the angel, but his arms are buried under his body in an odd angle.
+Jimmy tries to slowly pull himself away from the angel, but his arms are buried under his body in odd angles.
+He hisses quietly with the pain.

 Castiel notices his move.
 A punch lands on his cheek.
-"Listen to me very carefully, Jimmy Novak," Castiel says very slowly, gritting the word out from between his teeth.
+"Listen to me very carefully, Jimmy Novak," Castiel says very slowly, gritting the words out from between his teeth.
 "You have two options.
-You can either be my vessel quietly and willingly, or I make you.
+You can either be my vessel willingly and obediently, or I make you.
 Do you understand?"

 Jimmy takes one second, trying to wait for his heartbeat to calm down first.
 Blood is pounding on his eardrums.